Anyueow/LearnMath/README.md

 # LearnMath
-Create an application to help students practice their mathematical skills
+This is an application to help students practice their mathematical skills